yoanm/go-tfsig/tokens/README.md

 MergeIterableAndGenerate takes a `cty.Value` collection, append new elements and convert the result to related `hclwrite.Tokens`

-It panics if provided collection is not iterable
+It panics if provided collection is not iterable.

 ### func [NewCommaToken](./token.go#L14)

 `func NewCommaToken() *hclwrite.Token`

-NewCommaToken returns a `hclwrite.Token` with `hclsyntax.TokenComma` type
+NewCommaToken returns a `hclwrite.Token` with `hclsyntax.TokenComma` type.

 ### func [NewCommaTokens](./tokens.go#L17)